sally-kam/concentrationGame/README.md

 //include link to deployed game and any instructions that are important

 /----- constants -----/
+-define the array of cards

 /----- state variables -----/
+-define the matched pair of cards
+-define the flipped pair of cards

 /----- cached elements -----/
+-define results variable
+-define the init function
+-define the start function
+-define the timer function

 /----- event listeners -----/
+-add variable when cards are flipped
+-add variable when start buttion is clicked
+-add variable when restart button is clicked
+-add variable when cards are unmatched
 /----- functions -----/
+-add init function
+-add render function
+-add timer function
+-add results function
+-add flipping card function
+-add click function
+-add shuffle function

+## Wireframe